Category Archives for "News"

 – We use probabilities for income type types.
 Panic markets aren’t normal and we probably shouldn’t be trading during them unless you like risk.
 Consider reducing your positions or going flat until the market settles down.

 Just be careful.
-Don’t rush.
+Don’t rush learn the facts here now.
 Don’t make decision under stress.
 Don’t chase bad trades.
 Honor your max loss and use market orders to close positions if you absolutely have to close something today.